Lived Experiences: Autistic Girls and Women

 An autism evaluation is a rich and fluid interaction, shaped by so much more than test scores.
 Even within a formal autism assessment, there are many opportunities to share authentic connection.
 One of the most valuable is the chance to listen to the lived experiences of autistic girls and women.

-Learning about girls’ experiences can broaden the established view of autism.
-That view is largely based on research that involved many more boys than girls.
-Listening to the ways girls and women experience autism does not change the diagnostic criteria, but it can reveal more about how core autistic traits are expressed differently across sexes and genders.
+Learning about girls’ experiences broadens the established view of autism—a view largely based on research that involved many more boys than girls.
+Listening to the ways girls and women experience autism does not change the diagnostic criteria, but it can reveal more about how core characteristics are expressed differently across sexes and genders.

 In that way, listening can help shrink the diagnostic gap.
 And it can help to repair people’s trust in systems that have not always been responsive to their needs.